Branded Emojis Have Become a Big Part Of Digital Communications

 4. It empowers personal opinions in a fun way

-5. Emojis make an Ads message more believable
+5. Emojis make the message of an Ad more believable

 6. It makes a message stand out in the sea of digital marketing communications